fightforthefuture/freeprogress/README.md

     # 628abb24a6c9da75d3f548a9a6d047541fd546c052f9a1f46a26e3ceb37fb423
    ```

-   The contents of `freeprogress.txt` should be only the hexadecimal value of
+   The contents of `freeprogress.txt` should be the hexadecimal value of
    the SHA-256 hash digest.

-3. That's all you need to do!
-When `DOMAIN_SECURITY` is set to `on` and the
+That's all.
+When `DOMAIN_SECURITY` is set to `on` and the Free Progress
-   Free Progress JavaScript client is activated on a domain that isn't yet in
+JavaScript Client is activated on a domain that isn't yet in the database, the
-   the database, the Free Progress server will scrape the `freeprogress.txt`
+Free Progress server will scrape the `freeprogress.txt` file from your domain
-   file from your domain and make sure it matches the correct hash, as generated
+and make sure it matches the correct hash, as generated from the private
-   from the private `DOMAIN_SECURITY_TOKEN` value and your domain name.
+`DOMAIN_SECURITY_TOKEN` value and your domain name.

 **NOTE:** This configuration means you can't use `http://domain.com` and
 `http://www.domain.com` interchangeably.
 Free Progress page discovery will only
 work on the subdomain that you generate the domain security hash from.

 **NOTE 2:** If `DOMAIN_SECURITY` is turned on but the `freeprogress.txt` file is
-missing or invalid for a particular domain, the Free Progress JavaScript client
+missing or invalid for a particular domain, the Free Progress JavaScript Client
 will fallback to directly sharing based on the meta tags on that particular
 page, bypassing the Free Progress server's share and click tracking redirect
 URLs.
+Nothing will appear broken to your users and they will still be able to
+share the page.

+## Using Free Progress

+### Using the Free Progress JavaScript Client

+The Free Progress JavaScript Client script handles almost all sharing-related
+functionality automatically, minimizing the amount of setup needed on any page.
+Free Progress will automatically discover any new page that includes the Client
+script.
+Any links or buttons with the `.twitter` or `.facebook` CSS classes will
+automatically open up in a Free Progress sharing window, which tracks shares and
+clicks for each AB test variation using a special redirection URL.
+This allows
+Free Progress to automatically select winning variations and eliminate
+less-effective ones.

+#### Auto-discovery of pages based on sharing meta tags

+Free Progress Server will automatically detect any new pages that include the
+Client script and scrape the Facebook Open Graph and Twitter Card tags to grab
+the initial sharing variations for these social networks.

+**NOTE:** Auto-discovery only happens once, so if you change your sharing meta
+tags after Free Progress scrapes the page, you'll also want to add new
+variations in the Free Progress Admin.

+##### Facebook Open Graph meta tags

+Follow [Facebook's guidelines][9] to choose good sharing tags for your page.
+You can always set up more variations in Free Progress Admin if you want to try
+new ideas!

+* **`<meta property="og:title" content="My page is not clickbait..." />`**:
+  The title you want for your Facebook sharing summary.
+Make it clicky!

+* **`<meta property="og:description" content="but definitely click here!" />`**:
+  The description to use in your Facebook sharing summary.

+* **`<meta property="og:image" content="https://example.com/image.jpg" />`**:
+  Full URL to a Facebook sharing image.

+* **`<meta property="og:site_name" content="Your Site Name" />`**:
+  The name of your web site (distinct from the page title)

+##### Twitter Card meta tags

+Follow [Twitter's documentation][10] to set up your Twitter Card sharing tags.
+These will enable Free Progress to display a graphical summary of your sharing
+variations when people share the site on Twitter.

+* **`<meta name="twitter:site" content="fightfortheftr" />`**:
+  This should always be your Twitter username.

+* **`<meta name="twitter:title" content="My page is not clickbait..." />`**:
+  The title to use in your Twitter sharing summary.

+* **`<meta name="twitter:description" content="Click here to learn more!" />`**:
+  The description to use in your Twitter sharing summary.

+* **`<meta name="twitter:image" content="https://example.com/twitter.jpg" />`**:
+  Full URL to a Twitter sharing image.

+* **`<meta name="twitter:text" content="My page is kewl plz click it lol" />`**:
+  **NOTE: This is not an official Twitter Card meta tag.** Rather, this is
+  specific to Free Progress and will automatically populate the tweet text when
+  the user clicks on a Twitter sharing link (the user can edit this tweet).